anazhaw/Bio-SODA/README.md

 Moreover, if you want node centrality to be included in ranking for your own data, you will need to setup a SPARQL endpoint where the RDF PageRank scores are uploaded.
 We currently provide a link for the sample data model PageRank scores, but in order to use your own dataset, you will need to create a new SPARQL endpoint or upload the PageRank scores to the one containing your data and change the URL provided in the constants file [here](https://github.com/anazhaw/bio-soda/blob/master/src/ch/ethz/semdwhsearch/prototyp1/constants/Constants.java#L85).
 One of the options for computing new PageRank scores is using the [PageRankRDF](https://github.com/QAnswer/PageRankRDF) tool.

 Compile the source code using the command `./compile.sh` in the root folder of the project.
+For now, we mainly support install on Linux and Mac.

 Next, you can start running Bio-SODA locally by running `./run-standalone.sh` from the root folder of the project.
 The prototype will be available at the page [http:localhost:8081/biosoda/](http:localhost:8081/biosoda/).

 The following configuration parameters are required in the starting page of Bio-SODA:
 * Database Vendor: `mysql`
-* Schema: `sample_index` (i.e. the schema name of your newly created database)
+* Schema: `sample_biosoda_index` (i.e. the schema name of your newly created database)
 * Username: the name of the mysql user
 * Password: the pass of the mysql user
-* Database: `sample_index` (the database name of your newly created database - usually schema and database are the same)
+* Database: `sample_biosoda_index` (the database name of your newly created database - usually schema and database are the same)

 For a local MySQL, you can leave the remaining two fields (hostname and port) blank.
 * Configuration Directory: `config/`